 If either party chooses to withdraw from the mediation process at any time, or if the complainant is not satisfied with the outcome of the informal process, the complainant may choose to go forward with the University's formal complaint procedures or may pursue the matter through external agencies.

 If the Director for Equity and Compliance makes a determination that there is a need for a formal investigation, the formal process may be initiated on behalf of the University.
 All written summaries of the informal complaint process will be maintained by the Office for Diversity, Equity and Inclusion for a period of 5 years.
 No written record will be forwarded to the official personnel file.

 Formal procedures, which may result in a disciplinary proceeding, include an investigation and review process.
 The investigatory procedure is not intended to interfere with any legal rights an employee or student has under the statutes and other laws of the Commonwealth of Pennsylvania or the government of the United States of America, or an employee's collective bargaining agreement.

 The complainant initiates the formal process by filing a formal written complaint with the Office for Diversity, Equity and Inclusion.
-After reviewing the complaint and making an initial determination that the allegations may represent a violation of the University's Affirmative Action - Equal Opportunity Policy, the accused will be informed of the allegations and provided a copy of the written complaint.
-The Director for Equity and Compliance or designated staff member will meet with the accused to review the complaint, outline the the formal procedures and make him/her/them aware of their rights to union representation.
+After reviewing the complaint and making an initial determination that the allegations may represent a violation of the University's Affirmative Action - Equal Opportunity Policy, the accused will be informed of the allegations in accordance with Article 42 of the APSCUF collective bargaining agreement or other appropriate agreements.
+The Director for Equity and Compliance or designated staff member will meet with the accused to review the complaint, outline the formal procedures and make him/her/them aware of their rights to union representation.